UK Stocks-Factors to watch on Feb. 24

-LONDON, Feb 24 (Reuters) - Britain’s FTSE 100 futures edged up 0.1 percent on Tuesday, with the cash market also set for a steady start according to financial bookmakers.
+LONDON, Feb 24 (Reuters) - Britain’s FTSE 100 index is seen opening down by 4 to 5 points, or 0.1 percent lower on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed flat at 6,912.16 points on Monday.